-- Provide racing in 3 regions across the province for racers aged 4-9 years old. - Limit the amount of competition travel and time spent in the arena for families of skaters in this age group. - Give skaters a local racing experience with a skater pool that includes skaters from other Clubs. - Provide simple structured meets run by Clubs. - Introduce skaters to meet formats and racing skills. - Use regular practice times for competitions, where possible. - Require little to no certified officials. - Allow skaters, in a fun format, to practice new skills learned. - Allow skaters to be introduced to developmentally appropriate distances. - Allow skaters to challenge themselves individually. - Provide a feeling of social interaction and belonging to a team. - Provide an opportunity to support others in the community in a meaningful way. - Provide an opportunity for older skaters to take on leadership roles such as coaching or officiating. - Provide an opportunity for new volunteers and families to gain experience at meets in preparation for higher level competitions.
+- Provide racing in 3 regions across the province for racers aged 4-8 years old and other novice skaters. - Limit the amount of competition travel and time spent in the arena for families of skaters in this age group. - Give skaters a local racing experience with a skater pool that includes skaters from other Clubs. - Provide simple structured meets run by Clubs. - Introduce skaters to meet formats and racing skills. - Use regular practice times for competitions, where possible. - Require little to no certified officials.
+Encourage parents to volunteer. - Allow skaters, in a fun format, to practice new skills learned. - Allow skaters to be introduced to developmentally appropriate distances. - Allow skaters to challenge themselves individually. - Provide a feeling of social interaction and belonging to a team. - Provide an opportunity to support others in the community in a meaningful way. - Provide an opportunity for older skaters to take on leadership roles such as coaching or officiating. - Provide an opportunity for new volunteers and families to gain experience at meets in preparation for higher level competitions.